Heuchera

-Heuchera (/ˈhjuːkᵻrə/ HEW-kih-rə or /ˈhɔɪkərə/ HOY-kih-rə) is a genus of largely evergreen perennial plants in the family Saxifragaceae, all native to North America.
+Heuchera (/ˈhjuːkᵻrə/ HEW-kih-rə or /ˈhɔɪkərə/ HOY-kih-rə) is a genus of largely evergreen perennial plants in the family Saxifragaceae.
+All species are native to North America except for Heuchera sichotensis, native to the Russian Far East.
 Common names include alumroot and coral bells.

 Description

 Heuchera have palmately lobed leaves on long petioles, and a thick, woody rootstock.
 The genus was named after Johann Heinrich von Heucher (1677–1746), an 18th-century German physician, and Professor at Wittenberg University.
 There are approximately 37 species, but the taxonomy of the genus is difficult because the species often intergrade with one another, hybridization is common, and the flowers change markedly in proportion as they develop.

 Distribution and habitat

 Alumroot species grow in varied habitats, so some species look quite different from one another, and have varying preferences regarding temperature, soil, and other natural factors.
 H. maxima is found on the Channel Islands of California, where it grows on rocky, windy, saline-washed ocean shores, and H. sanguinea, called coral bells because of its cerise flowers, can be found in the warm, dry canyons of Mexico and adjacent New Mexico and Arizona.
 In the Mid-Atlantic region of the United States, the plants grow best in shade.

 Several alumroots and their crosses are used as ornamental plants.